Rymes with Orange: History

 As a side project to Rymes With Orange, in 2004 Steeve Hennessy began a career as a touring technician with Canadian singer songwriter Sarah McLachlan, on her Afterglow Tour, as her drums tech and sampler programmer.
-In 2006 he worked with Australian band INXS as Andrew Farriss' guitar and keyboard tech.
-During his entire career as a technician, he has worked with such artists as Prince, Bryan Adams, Diana Krall and YES.
+In 2006, he worked with Australian band INXS as Andrew Farriss' guitar and keyboard tech.
+During his entire career as a technician, he has worked with such artists as Prince, Bryan Adams, Diana Krall, and YES.
 In 2007, he began working with Canadian singer Michael Bublé, where he continues to do so, to this day as his piano and head musical instrument technician.

 In 2008, the band was invited to perform a 45-minute set, at a Canada Day festival in Vancouver, headlined by Loverboy, and legendary producer; Bob Rock's band, the Payola$.
 For this special event, Rymes With Orange reunited its 1999 touring lineup of; Lyndon Johnson, Rob Lulic, Steeve Hennessy, Kevin Spencer and Trevor Grant.

-March 2016, a new Rymes With Orange channel was launched on YouTube.
+In March 2016, a new Rymes With Orange channel was launched on YouTube.
 RWOTV (The Rymes With Orange Channel) features rare and unreleased material, such as live performances on MuchMusic, MusiquePlus and the CBC, and includes all their official music videos.

 On November 4, 2017, Rymes With Orange reunite for the first time in 21 years, with Trapped in the Machine lineup; Lyndon Johnson, Rob Lulic, Steeve Hennessy and Nelson Sinclair.
 Original Trapped in the Machine drummer Niko Quintal, who couldn't attend the private event in Vancouver, is also rumored to be returning to the project for future recordings.